- Code COMP3900

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Approximately 130 hours of study consisting of twenty hours of lectures, twenty hours of workshops and discussions, and self-directed study and assessment work.
+Approximately 130 hours of study consisting of up to 36 hours of lectures, 10 hours of tutorials, and self-directed study and assessment work.

 Information on inherent requirements for this course is currently not available.